Before Your FIRST Game (One-Time Setup)

 If you attacked and conquered at least 1 territory this turn, draw 1 Resource card:

-- If you control one or more territories shown on the face-up cards, you may take one of those
+- If you control one or more territories shown on the face-up cards, you must select one of those cards.
+The choice is yours.

 - Otherwise, draw from the face-up Coin cards